top of page

 Dissecting tumor heterogeneity with single-cell genomics

 Single-cell genomics, including multi-modal single-cell sequencing and spatial transcriptomics, are powerful tools to dissecting tumor heterogeneity, cellular interactions and biomarkers of drug response/resistance.
 In the lab, we have contributed to the evolution of these methods, both experimentally and analytically, and continue to strive to enable their implementation in clinically relevant contexts and model systems.
 Among others, we identified pre-existing, transcriptionally defined cells that confer resistance to oncogene-directed therapy, applied these methods to clinical specimens from COVID-19 patients, and most recently enabled their application to a variety of archival patient specimens.
 These methods are integral to questions asked in the lab.
+This work is supported by NIH/NCI grant U54CA274506 (Project 2).

 bottom of page